drumee/.github/profile/README.md

 Drumee Ecosystem is built upon two assets

   - Unified SDK :
-      - Prebuilt, resable and extensible widgets (drag-drop UI)
+      - Prebuilt, reusable and extensible widgets (JSON-based)
       - Namespaced styling (no CSS collisions)
-      - Direct filesystem API integration
+      - Builtin filesystem API integration
       - Micro-services API integration with customizable access rule for each
+      - Database API for painless integration and flexibility
-      -
+  - Pure Javascript engone
-  - Blockchain Plugins Marketplace (Coming soon)
-      - Developers sell/monetize Drumee plugins
-      - Enterprises audit/verify code via smart contracts
-      - Example: Purchase a "biometric-auth" plugin with crypto
+Any Plain JS can be easy integrated into Drumee Rendering engine and interact with the whole SDK, such as filesystem access or Window Manger.

 # Get started
 We are building up documentation to help developers to better figure out Drumee paradigm.
 Feel free to contribute.